2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-(Google翻譯)

 After completing the basic prototype of the vehicle, we select the controller that meets our requirements.
-After discussion, our requirements for the controller are as follows:
+The requirements unfolded down below.

-1. There are signals to control GPIO
+1. Can sends signals to control GPIO

-2. Free use of electronic components
+2. Can employ the electronic components without restriction

-3. There is an environment where image recognition AI can be built

-在完成了車輛的基本雛形後，我們挑選符合我們要求的控制器，經過討論我們對控制器的要求有以下：

-1.有控制GPIO的訊號

-2.能自由使用電子元件

-3.有能架設影像辨識AI的環境
+3. With a capability to build a environment to recognize AI images

 <img src= "https://github.com/2008linchungpin/Future-engineers-Fire-On-All-Cylinders/blob/main/photo/IMG_20220911_120738.jpg" width="400" height="300">